 Shea lives in the heart of the cattle ranching part of America, and finds that a lot of people don’t understand what veganism is.
 He has encountered hostility.

-“I think you have to be passionate or crazy to put yourself out there in this way where I am from but that just means this part of the country needs more people like me to step up in order to effect change so that is exactly what I intend to do.
+“I think you have to be passionate or crazy to put yourself out there in this way where I am from!
+But that just means this part of the country needs more people like me to step up in order to effect change so that is exactly what I intend to do.
 Raise awareness from any platform I can find.
 At this rate I am probably the only BMX racer I know of in the USA that is vegan but I would like to meet others for sure or perhaps even inspire others to make the change!”

 While Shea is focussing on improving his ranking in his sport, he also wants to achieve more.

-“My plans are simple... to become the change I want to see in this world!
+“My plans are simple… to become the change I want to see in this world!
 I want a world where all beings are free from harm and suffering.
 A world where all beings have happiness and abundance.
 To ensure this I will make every possible effort on my behalf to be certain my choices are a reflection of the world I envision.
-In order to do so I will continue to educate myself and raise awareness on the issues I see facing our planet be it through sports, food truck, social media, hosting documentary nights, and the most powerful of methods simply living my truth and being an example!”
+In order to do so I will continue to educate myself and raise awareness on the issues I see facing our planet.
+This may be through sports, food truck, social media, hosting documentary nights, and the most powerful of methods simply living my truth and being an example!”